-Earlier, when the patient inflow was less, facilities didn’t mind hiring assistants who needed on-the-job training.
-But now, with the rise of the aging population, the patient inflow has increased drastically, and over 89% of employers want their medical assistants to be certified.
+Earlier, when the patient inflow was less, facilities didn’t mind hiring people who needed medical assistant on-the-job training.
+But now, with the rise of the aging population, the patient inflow has increased drastically, and over 89% of employers want certified medical assistants.

 Annual Salary of Medical Assistants in California (Compared to Other Professions)

 The healthcare field generally has high-paying jobs, but all of these require you to attend a minimum of 4 years of intense schooling and training.
 A career in medical assistance is the best way to enter this field of healthcare with high salaries, as it serves as a good entry point.

 Even for medical assistants entering the workforce as beginners, a higher-than-average salary is possible.
 Read on to learn how a medical assistant’s salary compares to other professions and how you can earn more as one.